tanczosm/LichessApi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-LichessApi is an API client library for .NET and is available on NuGet:
+LichessApi is an API client library for .NET and is available on NuGet (IN PROGRESS):

 ```
 Install-Package LichessApi.Web